Vonage/vonage-dotnet-code-snippets/README.md

 To use this sample you will first need a [Nexmo account](https://dashboard.nexmo.com/sign-up).
 Once you have your own API credentials, Create a Nexmo Client instance and pass in credentials in the constructor.

-Setting up enviornment variables
+Setting up environment variables

-### Configuring Enviornment Variables
+### Configuring Environment Variables

 Open the sln file.
-For each project, right click and go to properties -> debug -> Enviornment Variables.
-Alternitively you can edit the enviornment variables in the Properties/launchSettings.json file associated with each project
+For each project, right click and go to properties -> debug -> Environment Variables.
+Alternatively you can edit the environment variables in the Properties/launchSettings.json - there is a Properties/launchSettings.json.dist file present you can rename.
+This file has keys associated with each relevant property.

-### Enviornment Variable Reference
+### Environment Variable Reference

 Key | Description
 ----|------------